 Early Spring: You will be invited for interviews at schools interested in taking you as a student.
 This will be an opportunity for your potential adviser and the department to get to know you in person, as well as for you to see what the school and students are like.
 It is also a great opportunity to learn about funding options and other opportunities.

-Spring: Admission decisions are made and you will have until April 15th to make a final decision.
-Don’t be discouraged if your application is not successful, this can be due to limited funding and it is not necessarily indicative of your potential as a student.
+Spring: Admission decisions are made and you will have until April 15 to make a final decision.
+Don’t be discouraged if your application is not successful.
+This can be due to limited funding and it is not necessarily indicative of your potential as a student.